 John and Mary had three daughters; Hannah (b.21/6/1730) the eldest, Mary (b.10/8/1734), and Frances (b.8/4/1746).

 Hannah married John Hearn wheelwright and had a son and grandson both named John Hearn.
 She also had a daughter Mary who married James Coleman.

 The descendants of the Buckmaster family traded locally until about 1860, a Joseph as a beer seller at Three Households and Ann as a butcher in the centre of the village.
-After this time any descendants were private residents, although other descendants continued as butchers up to the 1960s.
+After this time any descendants in the village were private residents, although other descendants continued as butchers up to the 1960s.

 A William Buckmaster from Chalfont St Giles volunteered as a seaman in the Royal Navy on 18 April 1854.
 (Nat.
 Archives ADM 130/110.)

 Updated August 2019.